javalin/website/pages/docs/migration-guide-5-6.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

 ## Static configuration methods have been removed
-In Javalin 5, there were some classes which had static methods for configuration:
+In Javalin 5, there were some classes which had their own static methods for configuration:

 {% capture java %}
 JavalinRenderer.register(myFileRenderer);